 Scientific Name(s): Tabernanthe iboga Baill.

-Information regarding the safety and efficacy in pregnancy and lactation is lacking.
 Avoid use.
+Information regarding safety and efficacy in pregnancy and lactation is lacking.

 None well documented.

 Mild acute effects occur frequently and include nausea, vomiting, ataxia, tremors, headaches, and mental confusion.
 Manic episodes lasting 1 to 2 weeks have also been reported and manifested as sleeplessness, irritability, impulsivity, emotional lability, grandiose delusions, rapid tangential speech, aggressive behavior, and suicidal ideation.

 Large doses of iboga can induce agitation, hallucinations, vomiting, ataxia, muscle spasms, weakness, seizures, paralysis, arrhythmias, urinary retention, respiratory insufficiency, and cardiac arrest.

 T. iboga is a small, evergreen, bushy shrub that is indigenous to Gabon, the Democratic Republic of Congo (Zaire), and the Republic of Congo, and is cultivated throughout west Africa.
 It grows well in the undergrowth of tropical forests, ideally in composted, well-drained soil in a protected, partly shady position.Duke 1985 The plant bears dark-green, narrow leaves and clusters of white tubular flowers on an erect and branching stem; the yellowish-orange fruit is about the size of an olive.
 Traditionally, the yellow-colored root has been used medicinally and is the source of the hallucinogenic principle; iboga is the only member of the dogbane family known to be used as a hallucinogen.Schultes 1976